mattlentz/ebn-sddr/README.txt

 Use the following commands to build the third-party libraries for Android.
-This must only be done for GMP and Google Protocol Buffers, since other Makefiles were easy enough to port to the Android.mk format.
+This must only be done for GMP and Google Protocol Buffers, since other Makefiles were simple enough to port to the Android.mk format.

 NOTE: This assumes that $NDKROOT points to the root directory of the NDK.